bkachava/dataviz/earthquakes/README.md

 ## Level 2: More Data

 In this level, a second data set was plotted on the map to illustrate the relationship between tectonic plates and seismic activity.
 The data set selected is available in this [page](https://github.com/fraxen/tectonicplates/blob/master/GeoJSON/PB2002_boundaries.json) as a GeoJSON file.
-Also, is located in the folder [json](json/PB2002_boundaries.json) in this repository.
+Also, the file is located in the folder [json](json/PB2002_boundaries.json) in this repository.

 Additionaly: